Your Basket

 Whether your premises welcome hundreds or thousands of people, Martyn’s Law makes it clear: preparation saves lives.

-The law provides a 24-month implementation period, giving venues and event organisers time to assess their premises, develop procedures and achieve full compliance by 3rd April 2027.
+The law provides a 24-month implementation period, giving premises and event organisers time to assess their premises, develop procedures and achieve full compliance by 3rd April 2027.

 Who Must Comply?